Sujeska/hello-world/README.md

 # hello-world
-This is test hello world project
+This is a test hello world project